madSimonJ/madsimonj.github.io/blog/20221215/machinelearning-01-naivebayes.md

 <h4>Introduction</h4>

-<p>I'm taking a brief pause from my work on Oregon Trail for a bit to focus on one of my other frequent obsessions - machine learning.
+<p>Anyone familiar with my work so far will know that my usual topic is functional programming - specifically how to accomplish it in C#.
+There are actually an awful lot of areas of interest in coding that I'm into, and among them is Machine Learning.
 I've done a few talks touching on it in the past, like the one I've done on randomly generating a new book by Jane Austen using Markhov chains (have a hunt around on YouTube, there are a few recorded versions of it out there).
-This year though,  I wanted to take a much deeper dive into the topic.
+This time though,  I wanted to take a much deeper dive into the topic.
 When it's over, I might have a think about practical applications, and see whether I can put a project together.</p>

 <p>I'm also planning to do all of this in C#.
 I'm aware that C# isn't the go-to language for most data scientists (take a bow, Python) but I wanted to do it this way for a couple of reasons. </p>